County Waterford Tops Overall Liveability Ranking

 County Clare has an overall ranking of 5th.
 With its long Atlantic coastline, Clare scores highly for natural amenity (7th place) and its close proximity to Limerick City is a bonus (6th place for ‘proximity to city‘).
 It has reasonably priced housing (11th place) and is midtable on sunshine levels (16th).

-County Galway has an overall ranking of 6th place.
+County Galway shares an overall ranking of 5th place with Clare.
 Galway scores highly for natural amenity (5th place).
 It’s inhabitants have the benefits of Galway City on their doorsteps resulting in a high ‘proximity to city‘ ranking (3rd place).
 The relatively high cost of housing (21st place) and low sunshine levels (21st place) adversely affect Galway’s overall ranking.

 7. County Dublin

 County Dublin has an overall ranking of 7.
 It hosts the country’s capital city, resulting in a top score in the ‘proximity to city’ ranking.
 However, the downside is high property prices.
-County Dublin has the 2nd most expensive property in the country (after Co Wicklow).
+County Dublin has the most expensive property in the country.
 It is a sunny county, coming in 2nd place for sunshine.
 It ranks mid table (13th) for natural amenities, the positives associated with its coastline and mountains are counter balanced by a negative score for the high degree of urbanisation of the county.

 8. County Louth

-County Wicklow has an overall ranking of 9th place.
+County Wicklow has an overall ranking of 8th place.
 Wicklow ranks highly for natural amenities (3rd place), it is by far the most mountainous county in Ireland and also benefits from having a coastline.
 It’s a sunny county (ranking 6th for sunshine) and also scores highly for its proximity to Dublin.
-However, it ranks bottom for house prices, recently surpassing County Dublin for the most expensive housing in the country.
+However, it ranks poorly for house prices, with only Dublin having more expensive property.

-County Kerry shares 9th place with County Wicklow.
+County Kerry shares 8th place with Counties Wicklow and Louth.
 It tops the ranking for natural amenities with its long rugged coastline and mountains.
-It has mid priced housing (14th place).
+It has competitively priced housing (10th place).
 It ranks in the bottom half for sunshine (18th place) and proximity to city (21st place).

 11. County Mayo